dokku/dokku/docs/deployment/images.md

 $ docker save dokku/test-app:v42 | ssh my.dokku.host "docker load | dokku tags:deploy test-app v42"
 ```

+> Note: You can also use a Docker Registry to push and pull the image rather than uploading it
+> directly.

 Here's a more complete example using the above method:

 ```shell